Reconciling Predictive and Statistical Parity: A Causal Approach: Experiments

 Having access to data from Broward County, and equipped with Alg.~\ref{algo:sp-to-pp-bn}, we want to prove that the recidivism predictions produced by Northpointe (labeled $\widehat{Y}^{NP}$) violate legal doctrines of anti-discrimination.
 Suppose that in an initial hearing, the Broward County district court determines that the direct and indirect effects are not in the business necessity set, while the spurious effect is.
 In words, gender ($Z_1$) and age ($Z_2$) are allowed to be used to distinguish between the minority and majority groups when predicting recidivism, while other variables are not.
 If Northpointe's predictions are found to be discriminatory, we are required by the court to produce better, non-discriminatory predictions.

-In light of this information, we proceed as follows (see \href{https://anonymous.4open.science/r/sp-to-pp-0E59/sp-pp-compas.R}{source code}).
-We first obtain a causally fair predictor $\widehat{Y}^{FP}$ using the \texttt{fairadapt} package, which sequentially performs optimal transport to match conditional distributions between groups for each variable in the causal diagram.
-Then, we compute the counterfactual causal measures of fairness for the true outcome $Y$, Northpointe's predictions $\widehat{Y}^{NP}$, and the fair predictions $\widehat{Y}^{FP}$ (see Fig.~\ref{fig:compas-effects-graph}).
+In light of this information, we proceed as follows (see \elink{https://github.com/dplecko/sp-to-pp/blob/main/sp-pp-compas.R}{source code}).
+We first obtain a causally fair predictor $\widehat{Y}^{FP}$ using the \texttt{fairadapt} package, which performs optimal transport in order to remove the direct and indirect effects of the protected attribute from the prediction.
+Additionally, we also add predictors $\widehat{Y}^{SP}$ (obtained using group-specific thresholds), $\widehat{Y}^{PP}$ (the unconstrained predictor using random forests) that satisfy statistical and predictive parity, respectively.
+Then, we compute the counterfactual causal measures of fairness for the true outcome $Y$, Northpointe's predictions $\widehat{Y}^{NP}$, fair predictions $\widehat{Y}^{FP}$, and $\widehat{Y}^{SP}, \widehat{Y}^{PP}$ (see Fig.~\ref{fig:compas-effects-graph}).
 For the direct effect, we have:

 The indicated 95\% confidence intervals are computed using repeated bootstrap repetitions of the dataset.
-Since the direct effect is not in the business necessity set, Northpointe's predictions clearly violate the disparate treatment doctrine (green bar for the Ctf-DE measure in Fig.~\ref{fig:compas-effects-graph}).
-Our predictions, however, do not exhibit a statistically significant direct effect of race on the outcome, so they do not violate the criterion (blue bar).
+Since the direct effect is not in the business necessity set, Northpointe's predictions clearly violate the disparate treatment doctrine (yellow bar for the Ctf-DE measure in Fig.~\ref{fig:compas-effects-graph}).
+Our predictions, however, do not exhibit a statistically significant direct effect of race on the outcome, so they do not violate the criterion (green bar).
 Next, for the indirect effects, we obtain:

-Once again, the indirect effect, which is not in the business necessity set, is different from $0$ for the Northpointe's predictions (violating disparate impact, see green bar for Ctf-IE in Fig.~\ref{fig:compas-effects-graph}), but not statistically different from $0$ for our predictions (blue bar).
+Once again, the indirect effect, which is not in the business necessity set, is different from $0$ for the Northpointe's predictions (violating disparate impact, see yellow bar for Ctf-IE in Fig.~\ref{fig:compas-effects-graph}), but not statistically different from $0$ for our predictions (green bar).
 Interestingly, the indirect effect is different from $0$ for the true outcome (red bar), indicating a bias in the current real world.
-Finally, for the spurious effects, we obtain
+Finally, for spurious effects we obtain